JYCampusCLT/JYCampusCLT.github.io/docs/initiatives/acts29.md

 #<span style="font-family:Papyrus; font-size:1.6em;">Acts 29</span>

-"**Acts 29**" is the one-day programme conducted by Kozhikode Camous ministry every month.
+"**Acts 29**" is the one-day programme conducted by Kozhikode Campus ministry every month.
 We started the programme from January 2021 and by the grace of God have sucessfully been conducting it for the past 7 months.

 Usually, Acts 29 is conducted on 3<sup>rd</sup> Sunday of every month.